NoCapLife/ask-randy/memory-bank/projectbrief.md

 ### What is This Project?

-**Randy Questions Bot** is a Slack-based Q&A interface that allows whitelisted content team members (Sebastian, etc.) to ask questions about Randy's business philosophy, strategies, and methodologies by querying the Personal repo's memory-bank via MBIE semantic search - **WITHOUT write access to the Personal repo**.
+**Ask Randy** is a Slack-based Q&A interface that allows whitelisted content team members (Sebastian, etc.) to ask questions about Randy's business philosophy, strategies, and methodologies by querying the Personal repo's memory-bank via MBIE semantic search - **WITHOUT write access to the Personal repo**.

 **Key Features:**
-- Slack channel: `#randy-questions`
+- Slack channel: `#ask-randy`
 - MBIE-powered semantic search of Personal repo
 - Read-only enforcement via CLAUDE.md instructions
 - Whitelist-based access control